-- The regional newspapers / internet / other publically available information are regularly scanned on a "best effort basis" to find names of persons / entities involved in predicate offences. - Google alerts can be created for predicate offences for a timely update of any such activity / crime.
+- 1. The regional newspapers / internet / other publicly available information are regularly scanned on a "best effort basis" to find names of persons / entities involved in predicate offences. - Google alerts can be created for predicate offences for a timely update of any such activity / crime.
 Such investors, if found in the database and their identity is well established, maybe evaluated by the Principal Officer (PO) / AML committee and reported. - 3.
-Based on the risk categorization of an investor especially high risk clients, transactions of such investors based in countries / territories notified by FATF as non-co-operative / following inadequate AML / CFT measures. - 4.
+Based on the risk categorization of an investor especially high-risk clients, transactions of such investors based in countries / territories notified by FATF as non-co-operative / following inadequate AML / CFT measures. - 4.
 Transactions and patterns of transactions by PEPs - 5.
-Names of unit holders are scanned against a list of banned entities issued by Security Council established pursuant to various United Nations' Security Council Resolutions (UNSCRs), list in the Schedule to the Order dated August 27, 2009 issued under Unlawful Activities (Prevention) Act, 1967 (UAPA) and Ministry of Home Affairs, Gol. - 6.
+Names of unit holders are scanned against a list of banned entities issued by Security Council established pursuant to various United Nations' Security Council Resolutions (UNSCRs), list in the Schedule to the Order dated August 27, 2009 issued under Unlawful Activities (Prevention) Act, 1967 (UAPA) and Ministry of Home Affairs, Gol updated from time to time. - 6.
 SEBI issues various orders from time to time against individuals and / or entities for reasons of misconduct / other charges, besides barring them from the securities markets.
 SEBI usually communicates these to fund houses.
 In addition, the SEBI website also has a list of debarred persons/entities under the tab Enforcement.
 These names may be treated like alerts and handled appropriately. - 7.
-Check for names of unit holders against commercially available databases, where subscribed for, if any.
+Law Enforcement Agency Query Query or letter received from law enforcement agency (LEA) or intelligence agency (e.g. blocking order received, transaction details sought etc.) and /or Customer has been the subject of inquiry from any law enforcement agency relating to criminal offences and /or Customer has been the subject of inquiry form any law enforcement agency relating to TF or terrorist activities.